What is Unix ?

 All data in UNIX is organized into files.
 All files are organized into directories.
 These directories are organized into a tree-like structure called the filesystem.

-You can use ls command to list out all the files or directories available in a directory.
-Following is the example of using ls command with -l option.
+ls command to list out all the files or directories available in a directory.
+Following is the example of using

 total 19621